 In the Object Inspector, when viewing individual TParam objects, the ParamType property indicates whether the selected parameter is an input, output, input/output, or result parameter.
 The DataType property indicates the data type of the value the parameter contains, such as string, integer, or date.
 The Value edit box enables you to enter a value for a selected input parameter.

-For more about setting parameter values, see "Setting parameter information at design time" on page 18-12.
+For more about setting parameter values, see "Setting Parameter Information at Design Time".

 Note You can never set values for output and result parameters.
 These types of parameters have values set by the execution of the stored procedure.